Milanese in Naples

 Milanese in Naples (Italian: Milanesi a Napoli) is a 1954 Italian comedy film directed by Enzo Di Gianni and starring Eva Nova, Ugo Tognazzi and Carlo Campanini.
 The film's sets were designed by the art director Oscar D'Amico.

 Synopsis

-A northern industrialist arrives in Naples with the idea of building a factory to mass-produce the pizza specialities of the region, causing uproar from the locals.
+A northern industrialist arrives in Naples with the idea of building a factory to mass-produce the pizza specialties of the region, causing uproar from the locals.
 Eventually the two sides are reconciled through a double marriage.